saarber/BooksManagmnetExercise/docs/test_documentation.md

 ## Recommendations for Backend

 - Enforce unique ISBNs to prevent duplicate entries.
-- Add status codes like 409 Conflict for more specific failure feedback.
 - Improve schema validation for PUT/POST (required fields, types).